reactiveui/website/input/docs/handbook/view-models/index.md

 All of these statements are concise descriptions of parts of how your UI should work, and these statements can all be directly translated into Rx expressions in your ViewModel constructor.

-> **Note** With the [ReactiveUI.Fody](./boilerplate-code) package, you can implement the described patterns by annotating properties with either the `[Reactive]` attribute, or with the `[ObservableAsProperty]` attribute.
-The code responsible for sending property change notifications will be injected into getters or setters at compile time.
+> **Note** With the [ReactiveUI.Fody](./boilerplate-code) package, you can implement the described patterns by annotating properties with either the `[Reactive]` or `[ObservableAsProperty]` attribute.
+The code responsible for sending property change notifications will be injected into getters or setters automatically at compile time.